syncthing/docs/advanced/folder-sync-ownership.rst

 Syncthing records the account name of the owner, and whether it is a group or user.
 On the receiving side a user or group with the corresponding name is looked up and set as the owner.

+On Windows, syncing ownership has a fairly significant performance impact on scan times.

+.. seealso:: :doc:`folder-scan-ownership`